plietar/malariasim-gc-writeup/GC.md

 objects.

 [^4]: Not all programs conform to this pattern.
 The litterature contains many
-    many models of object lifetimes, often with fanciful names such as the *radioactive decay model* or the *bathtub model*.
+    alternative models for object lifetimes, often with fanciful names such as the *radioactive decay model* or the *bathtub model*.

 Generational garbage collectors exploit this fact by dividing objects into separate generations.
 The younger generations are traced frequently to avoid